oliversturm/data-transformer/README.template.md

 ### flattenOneToN

+In a 1-N data structure, the top-level sequence is assumed to contain objects which have one or more properties that refer to sub-sequences.
+We call these fields "n-fields".
+They can either be auto-detected or specified manually.

+#### Auto-detection

 Assuming a 1-N structure of completely fictitious data, a simple call to **flattenOneToN** returns a flat data structure:

 ```